Selective decay by Casimir dissipation in fluids: Introduction

 This stationary flow condition means that either the vectors of velocity $\mathbf{u}$ and modified vorticity $\boldsymbol{\omega}- \theta L ( \boldsymbol{\omega} \times \mathbf{u} )$ are parallel, a subcase of which is $\boldsymbol{\omega} \times \mathbf{u} =0$ (Beltrami flows), or that the vectors $\mathbf{u}$ and $\boldsymbol{\omega}- \theta L ( \boldsymbol{\omega} \times \mathbf{u} )$ are both tangent to the same pressure surface $p(\mathbf{x})=$ const, {\it viz}

 For $\theta=0$, a surface defined by $p(\mathbf{x})=$ const for steady flows would be called a Lamb surface, see, e.g., \cite{Ho2011-GM1}; so surfaces satisfying (\ref{Lamb-inv-cond}) may be called \emph{generalized Lamb surfaces}.
-The geometry of generalized Beltrami flows and Lamb surfaces may be an interesting research topic. \end{remark}
+The geometry of generalized Beltrami flows and Lamb surfaces may be an interesting research topic, because it addresses the effect of the modified vortex stretching term in equation \eqref{3Dvort-Leqn}. \end{remark}

 \begin{remark}\rm Equation (\ref{2LPB-3Dvort-Leqn}) is the 3D version of the anticipated vorticity equation (\ref{AVM-eqn}) in 2D with $L$ replaced by ${\rm curl}\,\Lambda=L\,{\rm curl}^{-1}$.
 Again, the constant $\theta\simeq\Delta t$ has units of time.
 A ``scale-aware'' version of this anticipated vorticity method in 3D may be obtained by selecting the value of the time-scale parameter $\theta$ based on local mean properties of the solution, instead of the time step of the numerical method.
-However, However, then the issue arises of whether the time-scale parameter $\theta$ should be part of the symmetric operator $L$ and, thus, whether its spatial dependence should play a role.
+However, then the issue arises of whether the time-scale parameter $\theta$ should be part of the symmetric operator $L$ and, thus, whether its spatial dependence should play a role.
 This is beyond the scope of the present work.
-For a discussion of a numerical algorithm with scale awareness for 2D multiresolution grids, see \cite{ChGuRi2011b}.
+For a discussion of a numerical algorithm with scale awareness for 2D multiresolution grids, see \cite{ChGuRi2012}.

 \end{remark}

 \paragraph{Anticipated Kelvin circulation.} Inverting the curl in equation (\ref{2LPB-3Dvort-Leqn}) yields

 where, we have substituted $ \Lambda := {\rm curl} ^{-1} L\,{\rm curl} ^{-1}$ and used $[ \mathbf{u} , \bom ]=- \operatorname{curl}( \mathbf{u} \times \bom )$.
 The symbol $\mathcal{L}_u$ denotes the Lie derivative with respect to the velocity vector field $u=\mathbf{u}\cdot\nabla$, expressible when applied to 1-forms in 3D as